 Guilds can have multiple people from the same squad.
 They are essential for building culture and employee engagement beyond their roles.

-People are open to come and go as they please and guilds can be around professional development areas like Python or Google Analytics.
+People can come and go as they please and guilds can be around professional development areas like Python or Google Analytics.
 Or, they can focus on personal interests, like a book club, yoga, or Game of Thrones.

 Spotify stressed community over hierarchy and believed that a strong enough community can make the right decisions without needing approval from high alignment-focussed leaders.